 WALK THE COLORFUL STREETS

 If you are into street photography, then Guatapé is an ultimate dream.
-There are many cute streets that scream with colors.
+Very similar to Cartagena, there are many cute streets that scream with colors.
 I love colorful streets, colorful houses, and basically everything painted in colors.
 So coming to Guatapé was a dream coming true.
 We (mostly Nico) took indefinite amounts of pictures of me jumping around and almost in front of every single colorful door.
 This is just a very little collection from the billion photos Nico took.

 INTERESTING FACT: The frescoes (paintings) on the walls are decorated with zocalos (scenes).
 Locals started to color their houses to get rid of chickens pecking at the walls.